 Brandon was being interviewed and the crowd was chanting, “F*** Joe Biden.”
 NBC reporter Kelli Stavast either tried covering up the obscenity or simply misheard them, saying “You can hear the chants from the crowd, ‘Lets Go Brandon.'”

-And that’s how, through no fault of his own, Brandon’s name became inextricably linked to politics.
-The phrase quickly became a rallying cry among conservatives, and the unintentional meme has endured in the political lexicon.
+And that’s how Brandon’s name became inextricably linked to politics.
+The euphemism, which took an insult and put a positive spin on it, quickly became a rallying cry among American patriots; and the unintentional meme irrevocably entered the political lexicon.

 In an interview with The New York Times, Brown said he is a Republican, but is not hyper-focused on politics.
 “I have zero desire to be involved in politics,” Brown said.